programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

     sesamestreet_data %>%
       group_by(verified) %>%
-      summarise(gns = mean(favorite_count))
+      summarise(mean = mean(favorite_count))

 <!-- tsk -->

     ## # A tibble: 2 x 2
-    ##   verified     gns
+    ##   verified     mean
     ## * <lgl>      <dbl>
     ## 1 FALSE      0.892
     ## 2 TRUE     114.

 Using the code above, you group the dataset based on each tweet's status: verified = TRUE and non-verified = FALSE.
 After using the grouping function, all operations afterward will be done group-wide.
 In other words, all the tweets posted by non- verified accounts will be treated as one group, and all the tweets posted by verified accounts will be treated as another.
-The next step is to use the `summarise` function to calculate the mean (gns) of "favorite\_count" for within tweets from non-verified and verified accounts ("favorite" is the dataset's term for "like").
+The next step is to use the `summarise` function to calculate the mean of "favorite\_count" for within tweets from non-verified and verified accounts ("favorite" is the dataset's term for "like").

 In this next step, you add the result of the calculation above to a dataframe.
 Use a new column headed "interaction" to specify that it is "favorite\_count".

     interactions <- sesamestreet_data %>%
       group_by(verified) %>%
-      summarise(gns = mean(favorite_count)) %>%
+      summarise(mean = mean(favorite_count)) %>%
       mutate(interaction = "favorite_count")

 Using this method, you achieve a dataframe containing the mean values of the different interactions, which makes it possible to pass the data on to the ggplot-package for visualisation, which is done like this:

     interactions  %>%
-      ggplot(aes(x = verified, y = gns)) +
+      ggplot(aes(x = verified, y = mean)) +
       geom_col() +
       facet_wrap(~interaction, nrow = 1) +
       labs(title = "Figure 4 - Means of different interaction count dispersed on the verified\nstatus in the sesammestreet dataset",